zena/rubyless/README.txt

 == DESCRIPTION:

 RubyLess is an interpreter for "safe ruby".
 The idea is to transform some "unsafe" ruby code into safe, type checked ruby, eventually rewriting some variables or methods.

-The goals:
+== GOALS:

  1. give ruby scripting access to users without any security risk
  2. rewrite variable names depending on compilation context
  3. never raise runtime errors through compile time type checking and powerful nil handling

 This library is based on Ruby2Ruby by Ryan Davis, thanks to him for sharing his work.

 == SYNOPSIS:

 For every class that will be involved in your RubyLess scripts, you need to declare safe methods with the 'safe_method' macro if you want to enable methods from this class.
 You have to specify the return type of the method.
 If you have some methods that return 'nil' instead of the declared output, you need to wrap your final ruby 'eval' with a rescue clause.